Navmonti/Navmonti/README.md

 ### Hi I'm Navid Montazeripour, Welcome to my Github Page 👋

+I am full stack web developer and my outstanding skill is frontend development.
+My expertise in this area includes HTML, CSS, and JavaScript, along with advanced JavaScript such as React Js and related libraries, as well as advanced skills in backend development, developing and providing solutions for technical complexity.
+In addition, I have upper intermediate knowledge of databases.
+Since May 2020, I've been a full stack developer at my current job and after one year of hard work, I've been promoted to be a development team lead.
 <!--
 **Navmonti/Navmonti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.